 Yes.
 If you were mis-sold PPI, the fact you now live abroad is neither here nor there - you were mis-sold and can reclaim.
 See the mis-selling checklist to find out.

 You can reclaim from a company based anywhere in the world if it mis-sold you PPI.
-Yet the company needs to be UK regulated to get help from the Ombudsman.
+Yet the company needs to be UK regulated to get help from the Financial Ombudsman Service.
 Not all Jersey-based companies are UK regulated, so ask the company or call the Ombudsman to check.

 'Was I mis-sold?' queries